-Communication Project: Students will undertake a project which will incorporate creating a presentation for The Big Brighton Festival, a promotional poster and produce an excel document to model the expenses for the festival.
-This ongoing project will teach the students the importance of consistency when it comes to brands and communication, and enhance their software skills in multiple software packages.
-These skills can then be transferred across to other subjects.
+Communication Project: Students will undertake a project, which will incorporate creating promotional material for The Big Brighton Festival, including a slideshow, promotional poster and website.
+They will also produce an Excel document to model the expenses for The Big Brighton Festival.
+This ongoing project will teach students the importance of consistency when it comes to brands and communication, and enhance their software skills in multiple software packages.
+These skills can then be transferred to other subjects.